PhilLAL/waltz-docs/docs/user_guide.md

 4. Information and settings block.

-This panel can be added with the needed tabs for quich navigation.
-For example, when the Scripting is opened - a dedicated tab appeared in this panel.
+This panel can be added with the needed tabs for quick navigation.
+For example, when the Scripting is opened - a dedicated tab is appeared in this panel.

 ### 2.1 Dashboard profiles